Last week we discussed how to track the performance of specific marketing initiatives.

 Log in to Google Analytics, navigate to “Traffic Sources” section > click “Sources,” > then “Campaigns.”
 This GA report will show you how much traffic you’ve received on the campaigns, using the various custom UTM parameters you created.

 Custom Campaign tracking can only be used for external campaigns

-  Keep in mind that GA ends user’s session every time when campaign information for that user changes.
+That’s because the source parameter in the tagged URL will going to overwrite the original referrer.
 This means that when an exciting visitor of your website clicks on a link tagged with UTM parameters, Google Analyics will immediately end his session and will record a new session with the campaign information specified in the UTM parameters of the tagged link.